climbcat/mcparse/README.md

 # mcparse

-Custom parser for mcstas/mxtrace .instr and .comp files with great error messages.
+Custom parser for mcstas .instr and .comp files with great error messages.

-#### build & run
+## build & run

 First run the script lib/getdeps.sh which will download a required helper library.